- The Jaicro Empire seems to employ Humongous Mecha that look like either the Unicorn or Banshee Gundams

 Episode 15: There's Music in Darkness, Baby!

-During the space-surfing scene, the Space Battleship Yamato can be seen rising and crushing Dr Gel and Bea as it falls back into the River of Time.
+- During the space-surfing scene, the Space Battleship Yamato can be seen rising and crushing Dr Gel and Bea as it falls back into the River of Time.
 Another one of the random things and animals falling into the River of Time is Mothra, which reverts into its caterpillar form and finally an egg.

 Episode 17: The Transfer Student is Dandy, Baby

 - The music in school premise of the episode is pretty much Glee IN SPACE!.